shallowdream2/Group4HSDL/README.md

 # Group4HSDL
-This is a private repository for rucgraph GPU Project
+This is a  repository for rucgraph GPU Project